 For being "the polka guy with the hair and accordion," Weird Al proves that being authentic, honest, and charismatic is all it takes to be liked.
 Then you develop your talent and go the distance.

-Yesterday, Weird Al announced on Twitter (@alyankovic) that he'd received the unbelievable news that he'd be getting his own Walk of Fame star.
+Yesterday, Weird Al announced on Twitter (@alyankovic) that he'd received the unbelievable news that he'd be getting his own Walk of Fame star on Hollywood Boulevard.

 He may be surprised but not the rest of us 80's kids who grew up on his antics from Dr. Demento, UHF, and his countless videos across MTV and VH1.

 For those unsure, this is what a Walk of Fame Star looks like.
 This is Michael Jackson's, which features a record icon for his contributions to the music industry, which I'm sure Weird Al's will have the same icon although he could have the camera for the film industry too.

 It's hard to say what the most pivotal or highest peak of his career was, although I'd argue it was the late 1980's to early 1990's when he released the Bad Hair Day album, full of parody songs from Michael Jackson, Coolio, The Presidents of the United States, U2, They Might Be Giants, TLC, and more.
 That was the golden era of MTV and VH1 and their vast reach was surely a part of Weird Al's explosive popularity during that period.